Nomi/Computer-Graphics-1/README.md

 ### Lab 5 : 3D Graphics
+(CPU Intensive and uses Affine transformations for the transformations).
 #### Lab part:
-+ Implement a rotating 3D cube made of only edges.
++ Implement a rotating 3D cube made of only edges from a distance (POV on Z-axis).

 #### Home part:
-*tbd*
++ Textured Sphere: Textured 3D Sphere which can be moved around (and also POV can be moved around).
+We create a Triangular Mesh on/for the sphere and then fill with the texture.

 #### Scores:
 + Overall: ?/20
-  + Home: ?/15
+  + Home: 15/15
   + Lab: 5/5